czyzby/gdx-lml/README.md

 - **Alignment**: wraps around Align class to provide human-(instantly-)readable alignment checking methods.
 - **Padding**: utility container for paddings and spacings.
 Makes it easier to keep static padding settings, without having to create multiple variables.
 - **InterfaceSkin**: utility container that provides static access to UI skin.
+- **Tooltips**: simple utilities for the new LibGDX official tooltips.

 #### Ranges
 When you cannot or don't want to use actions or tweening utilities.